-AUSTIN, TX — The State Executive Committee of the University Interscholastic League met Wednesday to hand down decisions on eligibility of student-athletes, hear an appeal of an ejection from a contest and make official interpretations of UIL rules.
+AUSTIN, TX — The State Executive Committee of the University Interscholastic League met Wednesday to hand down decisions on eligibility of student-athletes, hear an appeal of ejection from a contest and issue penalties for UIL rule violations.

 Chilton High School was granted its appeal of penalties issued by the district executive committee.
 The State Executive Committee determined that the action taken by the school was sufficient punishment for student violations.

 Student-athletes from Mansfield Legacy High School, Brownsville Veterans Memorial High School and El Paso Coronado High School were denied appeals for varsity eligibility, upholding the previous decision of the district executive committees.

 A student-athlete from Klein High School was granted an appeal for varsity eligibility.
 After hearing testimony from all parties, it was determined that the student did not change schools for athletic purposes.

 Big Sandy High School coach Larry Minter was granted his appeal of an ejection from a contest and will not have any penalties for the ejection.